wrcorcoran/FillerAI/README.md

 2. There is no AI, yet!

 ## Features To Add
-1. Allow user to select a color
-2. Have bot randomly pick a color (for now)
-3. Check for win condition
 4. Send JSON to Python script (board + player states)
 5. Implement minimax algorithm
 6. Implement alpha-beta pruning
-7. Implement iterative deepening
-8. Test!

 ## Acknowledgements
 1. GamePigeon for the original game